real2two/fakeactyl/README.md

 ## How to setup Wings

 Make sure the "remote" in config.yml points to the proxied panel, and add a node to the PROXIED WINGS instead of the real one to the panel.

+Make sure to make the token and token_id the same value you use on the proxied panel.

+For allocations, set them as an allocation the actual Wings can use.